How to Create my Resume With No Work Experience?

 For an experienced professional, the section with work experience is the longest and the most significant for the hiring managers.
 However, if you have nothing to put on this section, you need to add more weight to other resume sections and make them more detailed.
 Below, we’ll share some tips on how to write a breathtaking resume – even with no experience:

 The degree you’ve obtained is the biggest asset in your resume and it is usually placed right after career summary.
 Make sure to place it after your Career summary or Skills section (if you decide to include it).
 For this section, be sure to include the university name, degree, major and the year of graduation.
-If your degree is not completed yet, it is okay to include the anticipated graduation date.
+If your degree is not completed yet, it is okay to include the anticipated graduation date in your resume.

 If you Google “help me create my cv or resume”, you’ll definitely get a recommendation to write a career summary instead of an objective.
 Even if you don’t have any experience at all, it doesn’t mean that you should neglect to create this section.
 It is the first thing the recruiters see in your resume; and if written in the right way, it can ensure your application’s success.